 Howard Hughes Medical Institute: Assisted in successful rezoning of the property to provide much greater future expansion opportunities.
-Negotiated a condemnation settlement with the Maryland State Highway Association that preserved a valued forced conservation easement on the property.
+Negotiated a condemnation settlement with the Maryland State Highway Association that preserved a valued conservation easement on the property.

 Cornerstone Montgomery: Negotiated a multi-jurisdictional resolution to locate a women’s shelter in centrally located facility.